-Information about Insight Bristol, the Think Family Database and Think Family Education, how we handle data, other helpful links.
+Information about Insight Bristol, the Think Family Database, the Children and Families View and Think Family Education, and other helpful links.

 Insight Bristol

-Insight Bristol is a data team comprising Bristol City Council and Avon and Somerset Police employees.
+Insight Bristol is a data team comprising of Bristol City Council employees.
 It was set up in 2015 in response to the national Troubled Families Programme (now known as the Supporting Families Programme).
+It was previously funded by both Avon and Somerset Police, and Bristol City Council.

 Insight Bristol uses data from different agencies to support vulnerable families across Bristol.
 By combining this data, we can work together to better support the city's most vulnerable people.